-Hell High aka Raging Fury is a 1986 [released 1989] American slasher horror feature film directed and co-produced by Douglas Grossman from a screenplay he co-wrote with Leo Evans.
-The original title was What Do You Want to Do Tonight?
+Hell High aka Raging Fury is a 1989 released American slasher horror film directed and co-produced by Douglas Grossman from a screenplay he co-wrote with Leo Evans.
+The film was made in 1986 and originally titled What Do You Want to Do Tonight?

 The movie stars Christopher Stryker, Maureen Mooney, Christopher Cousins (Earth vs. the Spider; The Vampire Diaries), Millie Prezioso and Jason Brill (Office Killer).

-A teacher still haunted by the death of two teens that she accidentally caused as a young girl goes berserk when four teens start harassing her and then attack her in her home…
+A teacher still haunted by the death of two teens that she accidentally caused as a young girl goes beserk when four teens start harassing her and then attack her in her home…

 “There’s a great money shot that was used on most covers and marketing material and it sees the teacher running down the stairs in silhouette with a knife in her hand a la Norman Bates.
 In fact, the photography from Stephen Fierberg is by far the best thing technically about the picture.
 The scenes in the swamp are particularly gloomy and atmospheric and superbly lighted.”
 A Slash Above…

-The British PolyGram VHS release was cut 1 minute 36 seconds by the BBFC.
+The British PolyGram VHS release was cut 1 minute 36 seconds by the BBFC to avoid anarchy in the streets.
 The lurid sleeve artwork was later re-used for a Dutch release of Alice, Sweet, Alice.
 The 2013 American Shriek Show DVD includes an enthusiastic commentary by Joe Bob Briggs.